MirantisContainers/mke-docs/content/docs/operations/authentication/LDAP.md

 weight: 3
 ---

-You can configure SAML (Security Assertion Markup Language) for MKE 4 through the `authentication.ldap` section of the MKE configuration file.
+You can configure LDAP (Lightweight Directory Access Protocol) for MKE 4 through the `authentication.ldap` section of the MKE configuration file.

 LDAP example configuration: